Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 [PDFonly]: ![Figure @fig:mokito_elvis_new_account.
 The form specifying a new account Elvis.](pics/mokito_elvis_new_account.png "Figure @fig:mokito_elvis_new_account.
 The form specifying a new account Elvis."){ width=30% }

 > The name of the accounts is a feature of @App to simplify the identification
 > of the accounts.
-However, keep in mind that accounts have no name in @Type: they
+However, keep in mind that accounts have no name in Hotmoka: they
 > are just identified by their storage reference.
-For instance, `@tool` currently does not
+For instance, `moka` currently does not
 > allow one to associate names to accounts.

 After tapping on the `Create new account` button, the new account will be created and